 Professor and Director, Aflac Cancer and Blood Disorders Center Children's Healthcare of Atlanta Douglas Graham, M.D., Ph.D. was recently appointed as Director, Aflac Cancer Center.
 Dr. Graham previously served as professor of pediatrics and immunology at the University of Colorado, with clinical practice at Children's Hospital Colorado.
 While at Children's Hospital Colorado, Dr. Graham: - Lead the Biology and Treatment of Childhood Cancer Research Emphasis Area, where he directly oversaw all basic science, translational and clinical oncology research. - Served as the co-program leader of the Hematologic Malignancy Program at the University of Colorado, a National Cancer Institute-designated cancer center.
 Dr. Graham is a National Institutes of Health-funded (NIH) investigator with an active laboratory focusing on developing novel therapeutics for pediatric cancer, recently validating MerTK as a novel cancer agent in leukemia, melanoma, non-small cell lung cancer and glioblastoma.
 He has served in multiple leadership roles with the American Society of Pediatric Hematology/Oncology and has an appointment as a full member of the NIH Molecular and Cellular Hematology Study Section.
-Fellowship program Michael A. Briones, D.O.
+Fellowship Program William Woods, M.D..

 Director, Fellowship Program

+Professor and Director Emeritus

-Aflac Cancer and Blood Disorders Center
+Aflac Cancer and Blood Disorders Center,

 Children's Healthcare of Atlanta

-Assistant Professor of Pediatrics

-Emory University School of Medicine
+Emory University

 Glen Lew, M.D.